MarketCap-Cash/Features/README.md

 # Features

-Please add feature requests as an issue with detailed information and examples.
+Add feature requests as an issue with detailed information and examples.